-- 1. Constitutional review of laws, decrees and other provisions enacted by national and local authorities, particularly those affecting human rights; - 2.
-Conformity or compatibility of legal norms with international treaties, in cases where such international treaties are deemed by the constitution to be superior to national law; - 3.
-Disputes of authority or other disputes between national and lower institutions or among national institutions: - 4.
-Elections or election-related matters, such as referendums; - 5.
-Impeachment and matters relating to the removal of the president and other executive officers or the judiciary; - 6.
-Party constitutionality. - On the other hand, the authority of the Constitutional Court is limited to adjudicating at the first and last levels whose decisions are final to test laws against the Constitution, deciding disputes over the authority of state institutions whose authority is given by the Constitution, deciding the dissolution of political parties, and deciding disputes about the results of general elections.
+- 1. Constitutional review of laws, decrees, and other provisions enacted by national and local authorities, particularly those affecting human rights; - 2.
+Conformity or compatibility of legal norms with international treaties in cases where such international treaties are deemed by the Constitution to be superior to national law - 3.
+Disputes of authority or other disputes between national and lower institutions or among national institutions. - 4.
+Elections or election-related matters, such as referendums - 5.
+Impeachment and matters relating to the removal of the president and other executive officers or the judiciary - 6.
+Party constitutionality.

+On the other hand, the authority of the Constitutional Court is limited to adjudicating at the first and last levels, whose decisions are final to test laws against the Constitution, decide disputes over the authority of state institutions whose authority is given by the Constitution, decide the dissolution of political parties, and decide disputes about the results of general elections.

-Constitutional interpretation, as well as legal interpretation in general, is based on a number of basic or general rules.
-The words in any legal document or statute must have a legal meaning.
-Therefore, the next question arises: are the constitutional rights that must be protected limited to the rights expressly stated in the constitution?
-This is part of the issue of interpretation of the constitution.
-The rules of interpretation certainly also apply in the interpretation of the constitutional rights set out in the constitution.
-Otherwise, a constitutional right would be deemed non-existent simply because the right in question is not expressly stated in the constitution.
+Constitutional interpretation, as well as legal interpretation in general, is based on several basic or general rules.
+The words in any legal document or statute must have legal meaning.
+Therefore, the next question arises: Are the constitutional rights that must be protected limited to the rights expressly stated in the Constitution?
+This is part of the issue of constitutional interpretation.
+The rules of interpretation also apply to the interpretation of the constitutional rights set out in the Constitution.
+Otherwise, a constitutional right would be deemed non-existent simply because it is not expressly stated in the Constitution.
 Such an interpretation would ignore the context and would result in a narrow view of constitutional rights, as it would indirectly limit the notion of constitutional rights to those recognized by a group of people at a certain period or date in history.
-In turn, such a narrow view can actually undermine the nature of the constitution itself because the constitution, according to history and facts, is the history and facts about the statement of rights, so that constitutional rights are not merely related to the constitution but are part of (incorporated in) the constitution itself (Palguna, 2018).
+In turn, such a narrow view can undermine the nature of the constitution itself because the constitution, according to history and facts, is the history and facts about the statement of rights, so that constitutional rights are not merely related to the constitution but are part of (incorporated in) the constitution itself (Palguna, 2018).

-The Constitutional Court, as a forum to accommodate the expectations of the community to obtain justice as a result of the existence of regulations that are contrary to the constitution, is certainly obliged to decide cases, and their decisions must be published in the State Gazette, as stipulated in Article 57 paragraph (3) of Law Number 24 of 2003 concerning the Constitutional Court, which states that the decision of the Constitutional Court that grants the petition must be published in the State Gazette within a period of no later than thirty (thirty) working days after the decision is pronounced.
+The Constitutional Court, as a forum to accommodate the expectations of the community to obtain justice as a result of the existence of regulations that are contrary to the Constitution, is certainly obliged to decide cases, and their decisions must be published in the State Gazette, as stipulated in Article 57, paragraph (3) of Law Number 24 of 2003 concerning the Constitutional Court, which states that the decision of the Constitutional Court that grants the petition must be published in the State Gazette within a period of no later than thirty (30) working days after the decision is pronounced.